Chester Social Development

 The program at Chester Elementary School began in 1996 and gained momentum through a grant from the Connecticut Center for School Change in 1997.
 Several integrated initiatives were created and have evolved to help Chester Elementary School be a caring school.

-The theme of the Month for November is Charity and the books of the month are Reach Out and Give (K-2) and The Three Questions (3-6) Please see a description of both books below.
+The theme of the month for the month of March is Honesty and the book of the month is Jamaica's Find.
+Please see a description of the book below.

 Jamaica finds a stuffed dog at the playground and after taking him home without trying to find the owner discovers her conscience as well.
 Jamaica’s honest and appealing character inspired five more books, each about a childhood ethical dilemma.

 Please see below for information on upcoming parenting classes.